 Form I-9 Required

 Completion of a Form I-9 is required within three days of campus employment.
-The most common types of documentation needed include an original social security card or birth certificate and passport or driver's license (two forms of identity).
 A full list of valid documents is listed on the back of the Form I-9.
 This form must be completed at the Office of Human Resources.

 Otterbein has strong ties to the surrounding community.
 A number of positions allow students to assist the greater Westerville community.